rahmin/developer-start/README.md

 Download and install everything you need to make a new Good Eggs machine work.
 Xcode not required.

+## prerequisites

+1. Log into github so your credentials are in the osxkeychain.
+1. Create an account on [npmjs](https://www.npmjs.org/).
+1. Your mentor has added you to the [goodeggs org](https://github.com/orgs/goodeggs/members) on github.
+1. Your mentor has added you to the [nodejitsu registry](https://goodeggs.npm.nodejitsu.com/manage).

 ## instructions

 1. Update to [OSX Mavericks (10.9+)](https://itunes.apple.com/us/app/os-x-mavericks/id675248567?mt=12)